mwerezak/stackscript/README.md

 ### Block Assignment Expressions

-When assigning a value using `:`, the right side of the assignment does not have to be an identifier.
+When assigning a value using `:`, the right side of the assignment does not always have to be an identifier.
+It can also be a block.
+This provides a convenient syntax for destructuring arrays or tuples, and updating arrays.

-Example, using block assignment syntax to destructure an array:
+For example, using block assignment syntax to destructure an array:

     >>> [ 'aaa' 'bbb' 'ccc' ]: stuff;
     >>> stuff: {thing1 thing2 thing3};
     >>> thing3
     ] 'ccc'

-Block assignment syntax to replace values in arrays:
+Block assignment syntax can also be used to modify arrays using the index operator `$`.

     >>> [1 2 3 4 5 6 7]: array;
     >>> 42: {array 2$} // replacing a single value